pakdos89-ui/Cancer-Pain-Management-E-Module/README.md

 <details>
 <summary>Answer (click to reveal)</summary>

-C. Belief that opioids are only for terminal cases
+C. Belief that opioids are only for terminal cases.
+In the same study 62% felt opioids were only for terminal cases, 54% feared adverse effects and 48% were concerned about becoming addicted.

 </details>
-In the same study 62% felt opioids were only for terminal cases, 54% feared adverse effects and 48% were concerned about becoming addicted.

 # INTRODUCTION